 - I offer a variety of free and low-cost options for people to learn from me including my email newsletter The Unapologetic Life, my blog, my free downloads, my Instagram, podcast interviews, and regular workshops and events.

-- For every 5 individual coaching clients my team takes on, we offer our services for free to a person who has at least one marginalized identity and is low income.
+- For every 5 to 8 individual coaching clients my team takes on, we offer our services for free or reduced fee to a person who has at least one marginalized identity and is low income.

-- Each year 20% of the spots in my programs are offered as scholarships or pay-what-you-can.
+- Each year at least 20% of the spots in my programs are offered with financial aid or pay-what-you-can.

 - I redistribute at least 10% of my income annually to charities, causes, or individuals that support liberation for marginalized communities.

 - I invest in trainings, supervision, and coaching from people of diverse races, gender identities, abilities, experiences, and backgrounds.

 - Within my programs and content, I invite and pay speakers and contributors with marginalized identities and am committed to amplifying the work of marginalized voices in my curriculum and resources.

 - I participate in regular accountability groups with other colleagues to continue to deepen my commitment to anti-oppression, growth, and change.

 - I pay all my contractors an absolute minimum of $30 per hour and prioritize the hiring of people with non-dominant identities.

 - I prioritize paying for goods and services from BIPOC-owned businesses.